Registered Nurse - North Otago

 With a growing Māori and Pasifika population in the Waitaki District, speaking Te Reo Māori or a Pacific Language would be advantageous, however is not a requirement.

-- Professional growth: We’ll fund your Postgraduate Certificate in Well Child Tamariki Ora and provide ongoing development opportunities.
+• Professional growth: We’ll fund your Postgraduate Certificate in Well Child Tamariki Ora along with access to a professional development fund.

-Applications must be made online, for any specific questions about the mahi, contact Paul Watson, Clinical Leader on Paul.Watson@plunket.org.nz or phone 027 475 3612
+Applications must be made online, for any specific questions about the mahi, contact Paul Watson, Clinical Leader on Paul.Watson@plunket.org.nz or phone 027 475 3612.
+Applications close: 27th January 2026.

 He huanui oranga mo ngā mokopuna whakatipuranga roto i ngā hapori heke iho, heke iho